jmrl23/express-helper/README.md

 Used in wrapping request handlers that might throw an error, also used in making shorter code by just returning the value itself instead of using the actual response object's method.
 It also accepts async callbacks.
-Returns an array, is some cases you can spread it.
+Returns an array, in some cases you can spread it.

 - Syntax: `wrapper(...requestHandlers)`